 Butterfly

-Made and performed by three generations of a Glaswegian family, the Watermans, Butterfly was an investigation of the public and the private, what we show and what we hide.
+Made with and performed by 3 generations of a Glasgow family, the Watermans, Butterfly was an investigation of the public and the private, what we show and what we hide.
 It took the form of a large-scale family party, with a cash bar, a lovely spread and 250 mirror balls.
 As with Susan & Darren, audiences were as much guests at a party as they were spectators at a performance.

 The Waterman family was recruited after a local publicity campaign.
 Gail Waterman picked up a leaflet in the local museum, and persuaded her sister Heather, her parents Robert and Patricia and her three children, Blair, Ellen and Lauren, to take part.

-…this piece has genuine heart, humour, honesty and love.
-Take a hankie and someone to hug.
+...this piece has genuine heart, humour, honesty and love.
+Take a hankie.

 Mary Brennan, The Herald

-Butterfly was Quarantine’s second commission from Tramway.
-It was created during an eight-week residency in Glasgow.
+Butterfly was Quarantine’s second commission from Tramway and was created during an 8-week residency in Glasgow.

 “You get a sense that for everyone concerned, there are no safety nets.
 But neither [Richard] Gregory nor the Watermans seem to feel they need them.
 ‘I ask the questions, but if anything comes out through our conversations that they don’t want to go into the show, then they can veto it,’ says Gregory.
 The family are fine with that.
 ‘I don’t think that doing Butterfly has changed our relationships as a family,’ says Gail.
 ‘But it has made us more aware of each other as individuals.’